‘Days Of Our Lives’ Comings & Goings: One Fan Favorite Leaves While Another Returns

 The character jumped on the scene as the long, lost child of Steve Johnson (Stephen Nichols) and Ava Vitali (Tamara Braun).

-His entrance into Salem was a rocky one back in March 2017, as he tried to kill his step-mother, Kayla Brady (Mary Beth Evans), because he believed she killed his mother.
-However, since that time he has become a beloved son to Kayla, and the only family that she currently has in Salem.
+His entrance into Salem was a rocky one back in March of 2017, as he tried to kill his stepmother, Kayla Brady (Mary Beth Evans), because he believed she killed his mother.
+However, since that time, he has become a beloved son to Kayla, and the only family that she currently has in Salem.

-Tripp is set to leave town sometime in August, which could mean that some tear jerking scenes are head as he says goodbye to Salem, his friends, and his family members, including Kayla, who has been a wonderful and loving mother to him in the absence of his own biological and adoptive parents.
+Tripp is set to leave town sometime in August, which could mean that some tear jerking scenes are coming as he says goodbye to Salem, his friends, and his family members, including Kayla, who has been a wonderful and loving mother to him in the absence of his own biological and adoptive parents.

 In the latest #DAYS, Tripp and Ciara's plan to catch Claire goes horribly awry.https://t.co/ZsCmioRrzb pic.twitter.com/oLhK3KMYa8